johnnygoblue/treasureIsland/README.md

    set the "sail location" to the "next" available location in the sail container (where next is front for queue, top for stack) and remove it from the sail container.
-3. From the sail location, add any adjacent locations that are not impassable and have not already been discovered to the sail container.
+3. From the sail location, add any adjacent water locations that are not impassable and have not already been discovered to the sail container.
    Discover new locations as dictated by the Hunt Order.
 The Captain will only add water locations to the sail container.
     - If the Captain discovers land, the First Mate will be immediately put ashore (before the captain examines other adjacent locations) to start a search party at that location using a separate container; jump to Step 1 of the First Mate's Hunting.
 When the First Mate finishes hunting, if the treasure was found, jump to Step 5.
-If the treasure was not found, the Captain should continue searching any remaining locations around the sail location.
+If the treasure was not found, the Captain should continue investigating any remaining locations around the sail location.
 4. Repeat from Step 2.
 5. Report the outcome of the hunt (see Output Format).

 #### First Mate's Hunting

-The First Mate performs his hunting in a very similar method to the Captain, only on land.
+The First Mate performs their hunting in a method very similar to the Captain, only on land.

 1. Add the Starting Location (wherever the search party was put ashore) to the search container.
 2. If the search container is empty, this land hunt has ended (jump to Step 5).
    If not, set the "search location" to the "next" available location in the search container (where next is front for queue, top for stack) and remove it from the search container.
-3. From the search location, add any adjacent locations that are not impassable and have not already been discovered to the search container.
+3. From the search location, add any adjacent land locations that are not impassable and have not already been discovered to the search container.
    Discover new locations as dictated by the Hunt Order.
 The First Mate will only add land locations to the search container.
 If the First Mate encounters water it will be ignored regardless of whether it has already been discovered or not.
     - If any location added to the search container is the treasure (`$`), end this subhunt, because the existence of a path has been found; jump to Step 5.